Support-pl/ione/README.md

 2. Pre-configure IONe in `ione.conf` if needed
 3. Configure credentials and endpoints in `docker-compose.yml`

+   3.1 You may need to change tags to anything else from `latest` sometimes.
+Check [Github packages](https://github.com/orgs/Support-pl/packages?repo_name=ione) to see latest published versions

 4. Start IONe using `docker-compose up -d`

 Thanks for choosing us, contacts for support are in "Contacts" section at the beginning of this `README`